NextronSystems/broker-network-manual/usage/administration.rst

    :target: ../_images/setup_gatekeeper7.png
    :alt: Setting up the Gatekeeper

-You might need to restart the Gatekeeper after the initial setup.

 To see if the Gatekeeper is running correctly, you can run the following command:

 .. code-block:: console